ihateSELinux/ksysguard6-debian/README.md

 The aim of this ksysguard6-debian repository is to build .deb packages so that users may quickly and easily install the program on newer versions of Debian.

-By-and-large the actual source code of this repository should be ignored, as the builds will simply track zvova7890's own repo.
+By-and-large the actual source code of this repository will not be updated and should be ignored, as the builds will simply track zvova7890's own repo.

 # Installation
 On Debian KDE it should be as simple as downloading the latest .deb installer from [releases](https://github.com/ihateSELinux/ksysguard6-debian/releases/) and double-clicking it to install through Discover.